armadillu/ofxRemoteUI/README.md

 When loading a preset, it might be that the preset doesn't specify values for all your current params.
 If so, the params whose values haven't been modified by the preset will show a small warning sign for a few seconds.

-Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748.
+Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748 over OSC.

 OFX_REMOTEUI_SERVER_SETUP() assigns a random port the first time the app is launched, and it uses that same port on successive launches.
 You can also manually specify a port by supplying it OFX_REMOTEUI_SERVER_SETUP(10000);

 ofxRemoteUIServer listens for the keyDown event, and if "tab" is pressed, it displays all your parameters on screen.

-## To Do
+## WIP

-- make a basic multiplatform client, maybe based on ofxUI?
+- A basic multi-platform client (based in OF, so can target win/linux/ios/androd) based on ofxUI.